PhotoPay/photopay-android/README.md

 You can find information about usage context at the beginning of [this section](#blinkid_recognizers).

-### <a name="us_dl_recognizer"></a> US / Canada driver's license barcode recognizer
+### <a name="us_dl_recognizer"></a> AAMVA standard barcode recognizer (USA, Canada, Nigeria)
-The [`UsdlRecognizer`](https://photopay.github.io/photopay-android/com/microblink/entities/recognizers/blinkbarcode/usdl/UsdlRecognizer.html) is used for scanning PDF417 barcode from the US / Canada driver's license.
+The [`UsdlRecognizer`](https://photopay.github.io/photopay-android/com/microblink/entities/recognizers/blinkbarcode/usdl/UsdlRecognizer.html) is used for scanning PDF417 barcode from USA ID cards and driver’s licence, Canadian ID cards and driving licence, and Nigerian driving licence.

 You can find information about usage context at the beginning of [this section](#blinkid_recognizers).

-### <a name="us_dl_combined_recognizer"></a> US / Canada driver's license combined recognizer
+### <a name="us_dl_combined_recognizer"></a> AAMVA standard combined recognizer (USA, Canada, Nigeria)
-The [`UsdlCombinedRecognizer`](https://photopay.github.io/photopay-android/com/microblink/entities/recognizers/blinkid/usdl/UsdlCombinedRecognizer.html) scans PDF417 barcode from the back side of US / Canada driver's license after scanning the full document image and face image from the front side.
+The [`UsdlCombinedRecognizer`](https://photopay.github.io/photopay-android/com/microblink/entities/recognizers/blinkid/usdl/UsdlCombinedRecognizer.html) first scans the front side of the document to obtain the full document image and face image.
+It then scans PDF417 barcode from the back side of AAMVA standard documents.
+This includes USA ID cards and driver’s licence, Canadian ID cards and driving licence, and Nigerian driving licence.

 Internally, it uses [DocumentFaceRecognizer](#documentFaceRecognizer) for obtaining full document image and face image as the first step and then [UsdlRecognizer](#us_dl_recognizer) for scanning the PDF417 barcode.

 You can find information about usage context at the beginning of [this section](#blinkid_recognizers).

+### <a name="documentFaceRecognizer"></a> Document face recognizer
+The [`DocumentFaceRecognizer`](https://photopay.github.io/photopay-android/com/microblink/entities/recognizers/blinkid/documentface/DocumentFaceRecognizer.html) is a special type of recognizer that only returns face image and full document image of the scanned document.
+It does not extract document fields like first name, last name, etc. This generic recognizer can be used to obtain document images in cases when specific support for some document type is not available.

+You can find information about usage context at the beginning of [this section](#blinkid_recognizers).
 ### <a name="eudlRecognizer"></a> EU Driver's License recognizer
 The [`EudlRecognizer`](https://photopay.github.io/photopay-android/com/microblink/entities/recognizers/blinkid/eudl/EudlRecognizer.html) is used for scanning front side of European Union driver's licenses.
 Currently, driver's licenses from these countries are supported:

 - Austria
 - Germany
 - United Kingdom

-You can find information about usage context at the beginning of [this section](#blinkid_recognizers).

-### <a name="documentFaceRecognizer"></a> Document face recognizer
-The [`DocumentFaceRecognizer`](https://photopay.github.io/photopay-android/com/microblink/entities/recognizers/blinkid/documentface/DocumentFaceRecognizer.html) is a special type of recognizer that only returns face image and full document image of the scanned document.
-It does not extract document fields like first name, last name, etc. This generic recognizer can be used to obtain document images in cases when specific support for some document type is not available.

 You can find information about usage context at the beginning of [this section](#blinkid_recognizers).